go-leap/dev/go/gen/readme.md

 type OpColon struct{ Op }
 ```

-OpColon emits all its operands separated by `:` colons.
+OpColon emits all its operands separated by `:` colons (for sub-slicing).

 #### func  Sl